 Enter ‘’Bonds’’.
 Imagine a piece of paper from the government (or a digital copy of that paper) that says that if you lend them $1,000 today, they will pay you $25 every month for three years and that at the end of the three years you will get your $1,000 back.

 Fixed income.
 Recurring income over fixed time periods until the bond hits its ‘’maturity date’’.
-These bonds, or obligations can be short term, or medium term, or very long term.
+These bonds and other assets such as index funds and money market funds, or obligations can be short term, or medium term, or very long term.
 This is also called a debt market, a market where a lot of promises to pay back others are monetized and traded and this market is larger than the equities market.

 Forex is an abbreviation for ‘’Foreign Exchange’’ meaning a marketplace where investors can buy and sell currencies.
 You can buy American Dollars with your currency and then sell it in return for another currency and so on and so forth with all available currencies.